Transportation & Mobility Justice

 We envision a Boston where all residents and visitors have equitable access to a transportation network of public transit, as well as walkable, bikeable, and rollable infrastructure that is affordable, safe, equitable, reliable, and convenient.
 This transportation network is fossil-fuel free — reducing pollution in communities and in our climate system — and is accessible to individuals of all abilities.
 Such a transportation network incentivizes people to shift away from driving, provides affordable and accessible electric vehicle charging to encourage those driving private vehicles to use non-emitting ones, and provides ample transportation and mobility options for those who do not own a car.
 Finally, we envision a transportation network where the institutions managing it are accountable and responsible to the public.

-Our working group collected, discussed, and voted on the bills in the Massachusetts State House which are our top priorities to see become law.
-The working group endorses the below proposed legislation and advocates for their passage.
+Our working group nominated, collected, discussed, and voted on the issues — from the State House, to the MBTA, to the City of Boston — which are our top priorities in 2025-2026.
+The working group endorses the below items and advocates for each of their passage, creation, completion, and/or implementation.

 The Massachusetts Bay Transportation Authority shall designate all commuter rail stations in the city of Boston as Zone 1A ($2.40 fare) to promote fare equity for commuters in the city of Boston.
 Stations impacted would be: Readville (Fairmount Line), Hyde Park (Providence Line), Roslindale Village, Bellevue, Highland, and West Roxbury (Needham Line)

-Calls for a fully electric MBTA commuter rail system by 2035, with the Fairmount Line being phase #1 and done by the end of 2024 and lines serving other environmental justice populations being the next to follow.
+Calls for a fully electric MBTA commuter rail system by 2035, with the Fairmount Line being phase #1 and lines serving other environmental justice populations being the next to follow.

 Directs the Department of Energy Resources (DOER), the Department of Environmental Protection (DEP), the Department of Public Utilities (DPU), and the Department of Transportation (DOT) to together develop a transition for school buses, public vehicles, and vehicles serving a public purpose, issuing regulations to reach 50% of fleet electric by 2025, 75% by 2030, 100% by 2035.
 It calls for the prioritization of fleets serving environmental justice populations and also directs DOER to create a program to incentivize the electrification of private fleets.